-Four steps from input to validated output.
+Four steps from specification to validated output.

 The pipeline